dakdevs/kiro-devhack/README.md

 A Next.js application with authentication powered by Better Auth, PostgreSQL database with pgvector support, and **Qwen3-4B semantic search capabilities**.
 This application provides a complete vector database solution for storing and searching documents using 2560-dimensional embeddings.

+## 🎯 Interview Chat Vectorization

+This application now includes a powerful **Interview Chat Vectorization** system that:

+- **Automatically vectorizes** both user and AI responses during interview practice sessions
+- **Stores conversations** with rich metadata including engagement levels, topic tracking, and performance scores
+- **Enables semantic search** across all your interview conversations using vector similarity
+- **Tracks performance** with detailed analytics and topic exploration metrics
+- **Provides session management** to organize and review your interview practice history

+### Key Features:
+- 🤖 **AI-Powered Interview Practice** with adaptive questioning
+- 🔍 **Vector Search** through all your conversations
+- 📊 **Performance Tracking** with engagement and scoring metrics
+- 🗂️ **Session Management** to organize practice sessions
+- 🎯 **Topic Analysis** with depth tracking and coverage statistics

 ## Prerequisites

 Before you begin, ensure you have the following installed: